High School GPA Calculator - Calculate Your Grade Point Average

 Q: How does this calculator help with college preparation?

-A: This calculator helps you understand your current academic standing, set realistic goals for improvement, and track progress throughout high school.
-It provides the GPA information needed for college applications, scholarship applications, and academic planning.
+A: This calculator helps students review academic standing, set realistic goals, and prepare GPA information for college and scholarship applications.